cmDora/framework/README.md

 # framework
-A collection of amateur frameworks built by themselves
+A collection of frameworks built by one's own amateurs